 Most U.S. high schools and school districts administer the PSAT/NMSQT to all juniors each fall, though it is not required for admission to college.
 In addition to providing practice for the SAT, the PSAT is the qualifying exam for the National Merit Scholarship Program.
 Sophomores who are interested in taking the test as practice may sign up for the PSAT 10.
 The only difference is that students who take the PSAT 10 will not be considered for the National Merit Scholarship Program.
-The identical tests are made up of four sections—evidence-based reading, writing, plus two math portions—and take two hours and 45 minutes to complete.
+The identical tests are made up of four sections—evidence-based reading, writing and language, plus two math portions—and take two hours and 45 minutes to complete.

 |Section||Subsection||Length||Number of Questions|

 Students who are in eighth and ninth grade may be offered the chance to take the PSAT 8/9, tests which prepare them for the PSAT and the SAT.
 Schools may not require their eighth and ninth graders to take either test, so students who are interested should speak with their guidance counselors.
 Though the material is slightly different than on the PSAT, the same ideas and skills are tested (just at a lower level).
 The results from these tests can help students decide what courses they would most benefit from in high school.
 Ninth graders will receive advice on whether they should consider an Advanced Placement history class for sophomore year.